okostadinov/p-system/README.md

 P-System is a webapp developed with GO connecting to a MySQL database used to store patient and medication data.
 It implements a web fronted in order to access the endpoints.
 Basic authentication is used for authorization of its users granting access to the system's functionalities.
-The patients and medications tables are shared.
+GET requests are available to all users upon being authenticated, while POST requests are limited only to own patients and medications.
+For example Mark can see Emily's patients, but he cannot modify them.

 ### Features